TobiasLoader/Home/index.md

 #### [1.
 Supervised Deep Neural Network](https://tobiasloader.github.io/Supervised-Deep-Neural-Network)

-<ins>A note regarding my personal statement:</ins> the reinforcement learning neural network referred to in my personal statement, which is listed [here](#1-training-a-reinforcement-neural-network) under the 'Projects In Progress’ section, is a continuation of the supervised deep neural network described immediately below:
+<ins>Note:</ins> the [reinforcement learning neural network](#1-training-a-reinforcement-neural-network) that I referred to in my personal statement, is described below in the 'Projects In Progress’ section, and is a continuation of the supervised deep neural network described here:

 This was my first neural network algorithm, which I initially wrote in Python during Christmas of 2018.
 A few months later I converted it to P5.js in order to include a GUI – enabling the user to easily choose certain properties of the network, such as the number of hidden layers and the number of nodes per layer.